-Love Hina: Spring Movie is a television special released for the Love Hina anime franchise in Japan.
+Love Hina: Spring Movie is an OVA released for the Love Hina anime franchise in Japan.

 Love Hina: Spring Movie